imyourmanzi/mattmanzi.com/CONTIRBUTING.md

 ### Code

-To create an optimized version of the app
+To create an optimized version of the app:

 ```sh
 npm run build